Help us to help your student

-During an initial assessment the student will be referred to an individual or group therapist in the Center or to another agency in the community, depending on the student’s current needs.
-Sometimes the student’s concerns are effectively addressed in the initial intake session.
+During an initial appointment the student will be referred to an individual or group therapist in the Center or to another agency in the community, depending on the student’s current needs.
+Sometimes the student’s concerns are effectively addressed in the initial appointment session.

 If you have questions about how to help your student access services or about a specific situation your student is facing, you may contact the Counseling Center yourself for a consultation with one of our staff members.
 Do not hesitate to contact us with questions; we are here to help assist you in finding ways to be there for your young adult.

 It is not unusual for a student to come to the University having already received counseling at home.
 Others may not have previous counseling experience but might have a difficult time in making the transition to college.
 In either of these circumstances, students and parents are advised to use the consultative services of the Counseling Center to get information about the best options available to them.
 Parents are also reminded that continued support and involvement by them is often crucial to the well-being of the student.
 While BGSU aims to provide a supportive environment for students, it cannot replace the essential role of family.